-The Human Dignity Foundation is one of the largest LGBTQ foundations in the country and the sole community foundation in San Diego dedicated to the benefit of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
+The Human Dignity Foundation is one of the largest LGBTQIA+ foundations in the country and the only community foundation in San Diego dedicated to the benefit of lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people.

 We fund programs and projects that promote equal treatment, tolerance, wellness, well-being, and above all else, human dignity.